 Even Jean-Georges Vongerichten’s slightly French-ified ginger fried rice recipe calls for day old jasmine rice.
 Jean-Georges fried rice is vegetarian, which isn’t too common for typical home-style Chinese fried rices, but you won’t miss the meat in this dish.
 The ingredients are fried up separately, which is a traditional Chinese technique.
 Cooking the ingredients separately is key in making fried rice as cooking times vary for individual ingredients.

 In Jean-Georges’ fried rice, ginger and garlic are crisped up and then removed from the wok.
 Leeks are browned and fried up with the rice.
 The slight-sweetness of the softened leeks and the crispiness of the garlic and ginger make this fried rice incredibly moreish.
 Top it off with a sunny side up egg and you have a winner on your hands!

 i am garlicky, i am gingery: i am ginger fried rice!

 - 1/4 cup canola oil

-In a wok or large skillet, heat 1/4 cup oil over medium heat.
+In a wok or large skillet, heat 2 tablespoons oil over medium heat.
 Add garlic and ginger and cook, stirring occasionally, until crisp and brown.
 With a slotted spoon, transfer to paper towels and salt lightly.

-Reduce heat under skillet to medium-low and add 2 tablespoons oil and leeks.
+Reduce heat under skillet to medium-low and add the remaining 2 tablespoons of oil and the leeks.
 Cook about 10 minutes, stirring occasionally.
 Season lightly with salt.